 Uruguay - corporate Accounting and Taxation Summary

-However, before launching a business in the country, you should first get to grips with its accounting and taxation requirements, to ensure you’re primed for investment.
+However, before launching a business in the country, you should first get to grips with the system of accounting and taxation in Uruguay, to ensure you’re primed for investment.
 Below, we offer a summary of both, as well as guidance on maximizing your profitability in the country.

 Accounting and Taxation in Uruguay – Corporate Income and Capital Gains